yWorks/yfiles-for-html-demos/demos/layout-features/hierarchic-given-layering/README.md

 ### Demos

-You can also take a look at the [Incremental Hierarchic Layout](../../layout/incrementalhierarchic/index.html) demo in which the user can drag and move the nodes from one layer to another.
+You can also take a look at the [Interactive Hierarchic Layout Demo](../../layout/interactive-hierarchic/index.html) demo in which the user can drag and move the nodes from one layer to another.

 ### Documentation